Homelab Proxmox + VyOS + Debian server configuration - WIP

 set traffic-policy shaper WAN_QUEUE description "WAN QoS shaper"

-# megasuper priority dns and ssh and icmp
+# megasuper priority dns and icmp

 set traffic-policy shaper EGRESS_QOS class 10 bandwidth '10%'